Complete with cheerful, coastal interiors and uplifting scenery, this cosy two-bedroom cottage is ideally placed for seaside exploring.

 To the rear of the cottage is a large, fully enclosed lawned garden with patio, outdoor furniture and a charcoal barbecue (guests must supply their own charcoal).

-Guests can park in front of the cottage for dropping off/picking up but there is otherwise a designated parking space for each property at the end of the row of the cottages.
-There is an additional car parking space that is available on a first-come, first-served basis.
+Guests can park in front of the cottage for unloading but there is otherwise two designated parking spaces for each property at the end of the row of the cottages.

 The cottages sit on a working farm and the road is used by large farm vehicles therefore parking to the front of the cottages should be avoided.